dsernst/heaps-permute/readme.md

 A JavaScript implementation of [Heap's efficient Permutation Algorithm](https://en.wikipedia.org/wiki/Heap%27s_algorithm).

 This algorithm is "efficient", but still runs in factorial time.
-It takes quite a while if you run it with an array longer than 10 items.
+It will probably run out of memory if you try it on an array longer than 10 items.
 For example:

 - `n = 7` will finish within 5 milliseconds (5040 permutations)
 - `n = 8` will finish within 50 milliseconds (40,320 permutations)